Testicular Dysgenesis Syndrome

 • Who Is Affected:

-TDS may be linked to both genetic factors and environmental influences.
+TDS may be linked to both factors and environmental influences.
 It can affect males at different stages of life, with some signs noticed during infancy and others becoming apparent during puberty or adulthood.

 Pathophysiology of TDS